daynejones/backbone-formset/README.md

 addedCallback = callback called after form is added. default is ''

-Check out guide_tools-example.js for a real world application of this plugin.
+Project status:

+The project was built out for a need we encountered during the development of Howchoo.com.
+For that reason, it may be missing features that you may wish for.
+Feel free to leave feedback as I plan on maintaining this project.